jfharden/template-php-docker-site/README.md

     5. SSLMODE: PHP postgres SSL mode (verify-full suggested for production)
     6. SSLROOTCERT: The path to the SSL cert for verifying the SSL connection to the server (for AWS RDS (which is included in the docker container for you) set this to `/secrets/rds-combined-ca-bundle.pem`)
+    7. To optionally enable auth either:
-    7. HTPASSWD\_FILE: The content to put into the htpasswd file
+        1. HTPASSWD\_FILE: The content to put into the htpasswd file
+        2. OPENID\_ENABLED=true - See [OpenID Connect authentication](#openid-auth)